TheJacksonLaboratory/marea/README.md

 of occurrence, in decreasing order.

 The two vocabulary files give the lemmatized token along with its frequency of occurrence and the list of words that lemmatize to that token.
-Note that _post_process.py_ does not do anything special with numerical tokens, so the alphabetical list starts with (possibly thousands of) tokens that are numbers or consist of digits followed by a mix of digits and letters.
-All of these numerical tokens precede words that begin with the letter __a__.

 ### 7. Run pipeline on HPC
 Copy the processing pipeline scripts to the HPC file system, preserving the directory structure.